 Conclusion

 Understanding the cost of living in Vietnam is essential for anyone considering studying in this vibrant country.
 The average monthly living expenses range from ₹37,500 to ₹75,000, with higher costs in major cities like Hanoi and Ho Chi Minh City.
-Education costs vary, with public universities being affordable and international universities being significantly slightly expensive.
+Education costs vary, with public universities being affordable and international universities being slightly expensive.

 Entertainment, dining, and transportation are generally budget-friendly, making Vietnam an attractive destination for foreigners and students.
 By embracing local markets and public transportation, you can explore free or low-cost activities and enjoy a comfortable and enriching life in Vietnam!